axlsaludo/axlsaludo/Readme.md

-# Hi There 👋🏽👨🏽‍💻
+# Hi there!
-Welcome to my profile of such things.

-This is where I store and share my Open Source Stuff.
-I am currently taking an undergrad degree for computer engineering.
-My journey in computer engineering has been filled with exciting challenges and endless opportunities to learn and grow.
+Welcome to my GitHub profile.
+I'm Kurt Axl Saludo, an undergraduate computer engineering student passionate about open-source projects.
+My journey in computer engineering involves tackling exciting challenges and continuously learning.

-Feel free to explore my projects, share your thoughts, or even collaborate with me on exciting endeavors.
-Together, we can continue to push the boundaries of computer engineering and make a positive impact on the world of technology.
+I work on diverse projects, including micromouse robots, website development, and advanced security systems.
+Feel free to explore my repositories, share your thoughts, or collaborate with me on innovative endeavors.
+Let's push the boundaries of technology together.
 Open source is ❤️.

 ### Languages and Tools:
 ![](https://img.shields.io/badge/Code-Java-informational?style=flat&logoColor=white&color=2bbc8a)